 ‘Where There is Light’ is a participatory photography project for limb-affected ex-service personnel, delivered in different parts of the UK with Blesma.
 It provides an introduction to photography, and to developing skills for veterans to share their stories and perspectives.

-Durham, Nottingham, Winchester
+Durham, Nottingham, Winchester, UK

 Tom Elkins, Kate Watson